To nominate someone for The New Zealand Antarctic Medal, see ‘The New Zealand Antarctic Medal: Nomination guidelines’.

 The New Zealand Antarctic Medal is currently manufactured by Eng Leong Medallic Industries Pte Ltd (of Singapore).
 This company also makes many of the campaign and special service medals for the New Zealand Defence Force, as well as The New Zealand Distinguished Service Decoration.

 As soon as your award is announced, you can start using your post-nominals.
-The Honours Unit will post you a lapel badge for everyday wear.
+The Honours Unit will mail you a lapel badge for everyday wear.
 You will also be given the option of purchasing a miniature of the medal.

 You will receive your full-size medal at an investiture, which is usually held several months after the award is announced.